 - RADAR toilets are available in a number of nearby towns, including Sidmouth, Seaton, Honiton and Branscombe.
 Keys are available from local Tourist Information Centres.

-- Admission to the Sanctuary and car parking are free.
+- Admission to the sanctuary and car parking are free.

 - Access to the main facilities is via even tarmac or concrete surfaces.
 All central walkways are wide with plenty of benches.
 Much of the main site is level; there is a slight incline to some areas.

-Main Entrance and Reception
+Main entrance and reception

 - There is one main vehicle entrance.
 Visitors on foot, cycle or bus can enter the site at various points; the most accessible entrance is the main vehicle entrance.

-- The Visitors' Centre is easily accessible from the main car park; there are no steps to negotiate.
-It has wide, side-hinged doors for wheelchair access.
-Benches are situated outside the doors and wheelchairs can be requested from Visitors' Centre staff.
+- The Visitor Centre is easily accessible from the main car park; there is a ramp.
+It has wide, automatic sliding doors for wheelchair access.
+Benches are situated outside the doors and wheelchairs can be requested from Visitor Centre staff.

-- All merchandise is clearly priced; many items are at a low level, assistance can be provided by staff.
-The Centre has good lighting, a level, easily negotiable surface with a separate entrance and exit; pens and paper are available from staff.
+- All merchandise is clearly priced; many items are at a low level; assistance can be provided by staff.
+The centre has good lighting, a level, easily negotiable surface with a separate entrance and exit; pens and paper are available from staff.

 - Outdoor wooden picnic benches allow wheelchair access.

 - Internally there are wide aisles between tables, the furniture is moveable.
 The wooden flooring is easily negotiable.
 The tables and chairs are of a sturdy, pine construction.
 There is also a number of high chairs for use by families with small children.
 The restaurant is well-lit with clear signage and menus on each table.